Chetumal province: Columbian

 Local government were also responsible for administering the commons, which included all municipal land, as private land ownership either did not exist or was forbidden.
 It is not clear whether non-municipal land within the province was likewise held in common.

 Economy

-Capital

-At least since circa 1450, the provincial capital was a major port of call for the peninsular coasting trade from the Ulua River or the Bay Islands to the Ekab Province.
-It was, at least towards the Columbian period, a large town of circa 2,000 houses, abutted by sapodilla and cacao orchards, maize fields, and apiaries of stingless bees.
-Its merchant class fully occupied one-fourths of Nito, an out-of-province port of call on Dulce River.
+At least since circa 1450, the provincial capital was a major port of call for the peninsular coasting trade from the Ulua River or Bay Islands up to the Ekab.
+It was, at least towards the Columbian era, a large town of circa 2,000 households, abutted by sapodilla and cacao orchards, maize fields, and apiaries of stingless honey bees.
+Its merchant class fully occupied one-fourths of Nito, an out-of-province port of call on the Dulce River.
 It traded the province's cacao, honey, wax, and marine products for obsidian, jade, turquoise, copper, and gold.